Intron-A (Injection Solution)

 - Very bad and sometimes deadly liver problems have happened with Intron-A (interferon alfa-2b injection solution).
 Call your doctor right away if you have signs of liver problems like dark urine, feeling tired, not hungry, upset stomach or stomach pain, light-colored stools, throwing up, or yellow skin or eyes.

-- Very bad and sometimes deadly lung problems have happened with Intron-A (interferon alfa-2b injection solution).
-Call your doctor right away if you have lung or breathing problems like trouble breathing, shortness of breath, or a cough that is new or worse.
+- Some people have had lung problems with Intron-A (interferon alfa-2b injection solution).
+Sometimes, this has been deadly.
+Call your doctor right away if you have signs of lung problems like shortness of breath or other trouble breathing, cough that is new or worse, or fever.

 - This medicine may cause eye problems that may lead to loss of eyesight or blindness.
 Tell your doctor if you have or have ever had eye problems.
 Call your doctor right away if you have any changes in eyesight.